“Dude, how much did it cost you to take a year off work?”

 On the other hand, the word value is associated with something being added to your life.
 Synonyms for the word value are: merit, worth, usefulness, advantage, desirability, benefit, gain, profit, good, service, help.
 These all sound positive!

-After 14 months away from work, I rarely think of what this past year cost me.
+After 14 months away from work, I rarely think of what this past year of leave has cost me.
 It’s all about what value it’s brought to my life.
-Just like my wise cousin said, if we’re trying to put an exact dollar figure on taking 1 year off work, perhaps we’ve missed the whole point.
+Just like my wise cousin said, if we’re trying to put an exact dollar figure on taking 1 year off work, perhaps we’ve missed the whole damn point.

 There Is No Right Answer: